Snow and ice to precede larger late-week storm in central, eastern US

 Western US storm to affect dozens of states east of Rockies late this week

-A second part of and the main body of the storm will follow in about 24 hours.
+A second part of, and the main body of the storm, will follow in about 24 hours.

 During the weekend, additional gusty to severe thunderstorms may affect portions of the Southeast.

 The exact location of the transition between rain, a wintry mix and snow across the Plains will depend on the storm’s track.
+Heavy snow is forecast to fall over the interior Southwest.

 Farther east, the expansion of warmer air ahead of the storm may confine any wintry mix mainly to northern Maine.